 Endodontic therapy is better known as a root canal procedure.
 When an infection spreads to the pulp of the tooth, the pulp becomes painful and swollen, resulting in tooth loss if not treated early enough.
 Claremont Dental Institute offers root canal surgery to remove the diseased pulp and restore the tooth’s structure.

 Claremont Dental Institute offers patients the unique Gentle Wave Procedure.
 A minimally invasive treatment for an infected tooth, Gentle Wave uses advanced fluid dynamics to harness the energy and thoroughly clean the interior chambers of the tooth to remove infection and debris.
 Patients benefit from a treatment that produces minimal discomfort and is complete in one visit.

 Going to an oral surgeon can cause dental anxiety.
 Our dentists have advanced training in anesthesia for a safe and effective way to overcome the fear of the dentist.
 Sedation dentistry requires a complete medical history and oral health exam.

-Your dentist will help you choose the sedation options that is right for you based on your needs.
-All patients undergoing sedation dentistry will be closely monitored by a certified anesthesiologist.
+Your dentist will help you choose the right sedation options for you based on your needs.
+A certified anesthesiologist will closely monitor all patients undergoing sedation dentistry.

 Your dentist and our dental care team will outline all phases of your oral surgery and treatment plan.
-We ensure that patients are given ample time to ask questions prior to their surgery.
+We ensure that patients are given ample time to ask questions before surgery.
 To discuss your surgical options, call us at (909) 277-6919 to request a personalized consultation with one of our highly trained oral surgeons.